KeremAR/DevOps-Cheat/CLOUD/AWS/Iam-tasks.md

 ---

 ### Task: Configuration of Role Chaining in AWS (CLI Method)

+*This task teaches a core security pattern: configuring one IAM role to assume another.
+This "role chaining" is fundamental for delegating permissions securely without sharing long-term credentials.*

 This report outlines the CLI-based solution for configuring a role chain, where one role (`AssumeRole`) is used to assume another (`ReadOnlyRole`), adhering to the principle of least privilege.